 Just get a different palm tree.
 There are so many cold hardy palms that can tolerate drought and cold weather.
 All you need to do, is to check which palms grow in your weather conditions.
 You can check it by going to Hardiness Zone Map.

 I think this covers the most common mistakes.
 I hope you find this article useful.
-Let me know if you would like to share your experience or have good tips to add to Palm Care Mistakes.
-Have a great day!
+Let me know if you would like to share your experience or have good tips to add to this list.

 - Top 10 Transplanting Palm Tree Mistakes